Privacy Policy

 How Data Is Stored

-- Forge Storage — CapMap stores application settings and API schema definitions using the Atlassian Forge Storage API.
+- Forge Storage — CapMap stores application settings, encrypted AI credentials, role maps, and several classes of per-version business content using the Atlassian Forge Storage API: API schemas, sequence diagrams, BPMN diagrams, data models, data configurations, and the per-issue change-history (audit) log.
 This data is hosted by Atlassian within their cloud infrastructure, in the same region as your Atlassian instance.
+See Data durability below for what happens to it on uninstall.

 - Confluence Page Properties — Issue metadata (type, status, links, release) is stored as Confluence page properties attached to the respective pages.